Luanjie-Dong/Cyclistic-Analytics-Google-Capstone-Project/README.md

-# Google-Data-Analytics-Capstone-Project ( Cyclistic Bike-Share Analysis)
+# Google Data Analytics Capstone Project ( Cyclistic Bike-Share Analysis)

 ## Business Task
 Gain insights into how annual members and casual riders use Cyclistic bikes differently to inform a new marketing strategy aimed at converting casual riders into annual members.